Key Research Areas

 Since 2001, the LRC has played an influential role in global LED lighting research and education.
-Below are the LRC’s key SSL research projects from the last decade.
+Below are some of the LRC’s key research projects.

 Developing a Predictive Life Test for LED Systems

-In 2009, the LRC began investigating the life of LED lighting systems in order to develop an accelerated, predictive life-test procedure that accounts for both useful life and the possibility of catastrophic failure of a system at any given environment temperature and use pattern.
+The LRC continues to investigate the life of LED lighting systems in order to develop an accelerated, predictive life-test procedure that accounts for both useful life and the possibility of catastrophic failure of a system at any given environment temperature and use pattern.

 Estimating LED Life